DKMS-LSL/dr2s/README.md

 `iterations` is the number of iterations to perform in the `mapIter` step. int \[1\]

-`microsatellites` decides whether to perform an expansion of the initial reference by an extra mapping step of short reads to the reference.
+`microsatellite` decides whether to perform an expansion of the initial reference by an extra mapping step of short reads to the reference.
 Necessary/useful when you know you have repeats like microsatellites. logical \[TRUE\]

 `partSR` decides whether the partitioning is done using SNPs found in shortreads.
 Usually better to use if you have shortreads. logical \[TRUE\]